-Van Oosterwijck's patrons included France's Louis XIV, Emperor Leopold I and England's William III.
+LOOK AGAIN: Van Oosterwijck's patrons included France's Louis XIV, Emperor Leopold I and England's William III.
 Why do you think her work appealed to royalty?

+ACTIVITY: "Youth and luxury are temporary; what is beautiful will rot."
+How is this concept represented in this work of art?
+Share.
 Maria van Oosterwijck (1630-1693), The Netherlands, Flower Still Life, 1669, oil on canvas, Bequest of Mrs. L.W.
-Scott Alter, 1988.150

-"A quiet moment loaded with emotional complexity and intense anticipation."
+Scott Alter, 1988.150 MyCAM Curator's Choice: Focus on the Details "A quiet moment loaded with emotional complexity and intense anticipation."

-"It is really striking just how stripped down to simple color and form this composition is - it's almost abstract."
+ACTIVITY: "It is really striking just how stripped down to simple color and form this composition is - it's almost abstract."
 Do you agree or disagree with Nathaniel's analysis of this work?
 Why or why not?

-Elizabeth Nourse (1859-1938), United States, The First Communion (La Première communion), 1895, oil on canvas, Museum Purchase: John J. Emery Endowment and Bequest of Mr. and Mrs. Walter J. Wichgar, 2013.13

-These frilly white communion dresses are a masterpieces in paint.
+Elizabeth Nourse (1859-1938), United States, The First Communion (La Première communion), 1895, oil on canvas, Museum Purchase: John J. Emery Endowment and Bequest of Mr. and Mrs. Walter J. Wichgar, 2013.13 LOOK AGAIN: These frilly white communion dresses are a masterpieces in paint.
 What colors did Nourse really use to capture the "white?"

-"Medieval European painting can appear simplistic to observers used to more naturalistic styles, but look at the sophisticated imaginative universe opening up before your eyes here."

-"I'm fascinated by the way medieval artists included multiple kinds of representation - for example the painted world and the gilded surface -- in one picture.
+Second Floor - G204 "Medieval European painting can appear simplistic to observers used to more naturalistic styles, but look at the sophisticated imaginative universe opening up before your eyes here."
+ACTIVITY: "I'm fascinated by the way medieval artists included multiple kinds of representation - for example the painted world and the gilded surface -- in one picture.
 Is this like modern collage?
 Or is it part of a completely different way of thinking about pictures?
 What do you think?
 Matteo di Giovanni (1430-1495), Italy, Madonna and Child with Saint Anthony of Padua and Saint Nicholas of Tolentino, early 1470s, tempera and oil on panel, Eva Belle Leyman Fund and Bequest of Mrs. Frieda Hauck, 1956.89

 The artist has included Saint Anthony of Padua and Saint Nicholas of Tolentino in this painting.
 Why?

+Second Floor - G220

+MyCAM Curator's Choice: Focus on the Details

 "Sargent is such a showman!"

+ACTIVITY:

 "The color, the dramatic shadows, the brushwork in her shawl, the audacious, loose white stroke skipping along the top edge of the object she holds."

 Many flourishes but only one focus, what is it?